The Calamity Disaster

 That was when Mark and Tambika finally arrived.

 “Did you get it?”
 Burnett howled in my earpiece.
 “Did you get good coverage?
-Orion, I can’t believe it was you.”
+Orion, I can’t believe it was you on the bridge.”

 “Nice job,” I said.
 “Your shots looked good.”